kaydoh/data-journalism/openrefine/readme.md

 ![](images/firstregexfilter.png)

 Once you're confident you have all of the date rows isolated and filtered, use **Edit column->Add column based on this column** to create a date field.
-R

 Remove your filter and use **Edit cells->Fill down** to fill in all the rows.